ngram-lab/al-folio/README.md

 I used homebrew ruby on mac (`brew install ruby`) which it in a dir off path so for me it was `/opt/homebrew/opt/ruby/bin/bundle`, `/opt/homebrew/opt/ruby/bin/ruby` etc.

+And then

+3. `git commit -am bla`
+4. `git push` ... so other website editors can access your changes
+5. `make push` does the rsync to nlp.cs.umass.edu!

 Note that `_plugins/stuff.rb` has the code that makes a person's photo/info grid cell.

 Image resizing.
 This works well